Deenbe/aws-labs/personalise/personalise.md

     <img src="https://steven-devlabs.s3-ap-southeast-2.amazonaws.com/public/personalise/personalise_logo.png" width="150" />
 </p>

-This lab is provided as part of [AWS Summit Online](https://aws.amazon.com/events/summits/online/), click [here](https://github.com/phonghuule/awssummmitonline) to explore the full list of hands-on labs.
+This lab is provided as part of **[AWS Innovate AI/ML Edition](https://aws.amazon.com/events/aws-innovate/machine-learning/)**, click [here](https://github.com/phonghuule/aws-innovate-ai-ml) to explore the full list of hands-on labs.

-ℹ️ You will run this lab in your own AWS account.
-Please follow directions at the end of the lab to remove resources to minimize costs.
+:information_source: You will run this lab in your own AWS account.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

 --------